-Founded in 2013, Patient Planning Services (PPS) is the social enterprise for the Cancer Support Community.
-PPS works with patients, health care providers, and community organizations to provide distress screening and other assessments on a digital platform that allows for both dynamic and static resource allocation in real time and triage of high-acuity patients while meeting accreditation standards.
+And Patient Planning Services (PPS) joined the Cancer Support Community to work with health care providers and community organizations.
+We provide distress screening and other assessments on a digital platform that allows for both dynamic and static resource allocation in real time and triage of high-acuity patients while meeting accreditation standards.